 In addition to assisting them with using the toilet or potty, you can teach them how to wipe themselves and clean and wash their hands afterwards.

-It is important for your child to have similar experiences and routines at home and at their child care.
-Share your toilet training strategies with the educators at the care centre your child attends.
+It is important for your child to have similar experiences and routines at home and at their early childhood education and care service.
+Share your toilet training strategies with the educators at the service your child attends.
 Inform them about any signs that your child uses at home to tell you that they need to use the toilet.

 It may also be useful to find out from educators about your child’s toileting experiences at the end of each day.
 Many services have a chart or whiteboard which you can look at to see how your child did that day.

-You can also share your hygiene routines with the educators because you don’t want your child to be confused with different experiences at home and at child care.
+You can also share your hygiene routines with the educators because you don’t want your child to be confused with different experiences at home and at your service.

 Patience is the most important tool for adults to remember while children are learning to use the toilet.
-Educators should encourage your child in all their efforts, even if they have a setback or are not entirely successful.
+Educators at your early childhood education and care should encourage your child in all their efforts, even if they have a setback or are not entirely successful.
 For example, a child who has not quite made it in time to use the toilet may be reassured by a comment such as “It’s great that you knew you needed to use the toilet.
 Maybe next time you can let me know straight away so that I can help you get to the toilet a bit more quickly.